annshinewu/Fundamentals-of-Python/chapter4.md

    The body includes the statements that will be carries out by the function.

 `@instructions`
-- Create a function called "helloworld" that prints the string "Hello World".
+- Create a function called helloworld that prints the string "Hello World".

 `@hint`
 Use the keyword def and follow by the name of the function and parentheses, (), to create a funtion.
-Then, include the statement that prints "Hello World" in the body.
+Then, include the statement that prints "Hello World!" in the body.

-`@pre_exercise_code`
+`@sample_code`
 ```{python}
 # Create a new function using def()
 # Write the code below